geniusworks/digital-archive-maker/README.md

   - Cache: `log/shows_rating_cache.json`
 - Use `--media shows` to tag the Shows library (defaults to movies).

-If neither API key is set, the script will still run but will only use overrides/cache/existing tags.
+If no API keys are set, the script will still run but will only use overrides/cache/existing tags.

 Rate limits:
 - OMDb has a daily request limit depending on your plan.
 If the script detects a daily limit error, it will stop making OMDb requests for the rest of the day and record this in `log/movie_rating_cache.json` so you can rerun the next day and continue.

 Outputs:
 - Cache: `log/movie_rating_cache.json`
-- Overrides: `log/movie_rating_overrides.csv` (create manually)
+- Overrides: `log/movie_rating_overrides.json` (create/edit manually)

 Console output:
 - Valid ratings print as `RATING=PG: Title (Year) (Source)`